AdaCore/gnatstudio/docs/users_guide/debugging.rst

 .. index:: menu; debug --> data --> tasks

-:menuselection:`Debug --> Data --> Tasks`
+* :menuselection:`Debug --> Data --> Tasks`

-  For `gdb` only, opens a new window containing the list of Ada tasks currently present in the executable.
-Just like the thread window, you can switch to a selected task context by clicking on it, if supported by `gdb`.
-See the `gdb` documentation for the list of items displayed for each task.
+  For :program:`gdb` only, opens a new window containing the list of Ada tasks currently present in the executable.
+Just like the thread window, you can switch to a selected task context by clicking on it, if supported by :program:`gdb`.
+See the :program:`gdb` documentation for the list of items displayed for each task.

   .. image:: tasks.jpg

 .. index:: protection domain
 .. index:: menu; debug --> data --> protection domains

-:menuselection:`Debug --> Data --> Protection Domains`
+* :menuselection:`Debug --> Data --> Protection Domains`

   For VxWorks AE only, opens a new window containing the list of available protection domains in the target.
 To change to a different protection domain, simply click on it.
-A @c{*} character indicates the current protection domain.
+A :samp:`\*` character indicates the current protection domain.

 .. index:: menu; debug --> data --> assembly
 .. index:: assembly

-:menuselection:`Debug --> Data --> Assembly`
+* :menuselection:`Debug --> Data --> Assembly`

   Opens a new window displaying an assembly listing of the current code being executed.
 See :ref:`The_Assembly_Window` for more details.